Can I enable HSTS?

 Be aware that if you set this header, the site will only ever load over HTTPS.

 For instance, while people can usually click through a browser warning about a name mismatch or expired certificate, browsers do not allow such a click through for hostnames with an active HSTS header.
-It also means that if they ever move the site to a provider that doesn't support HSTS or if they wish to remove the certificate, they cannot do so and their site will be unavailable.
+It also means that if they ever move the site to a web hosting provider that doesn't support HSTS or if they wish to remove the certificate, they cannot do so and their site will be unavailable.